Mirantis/hmc/README.md

 additional notes on Hosted control plane in 2A Docs, see [Documentation](#documentation).

-2. Create the file with the `ManagedCluster` configuration:
+2. Create the file with the `ClusterDeployment` configuration:

 > [!NOTE]
 > Substitute the parameters enclosed in angle brackets with the corresponding